Main techniques: SPA and Cryo-ET

 - For each batch of specimen to be imaged, 24 hours are available, minus the time required to load the specimen and to set the relevant data collection and imaging parameters.

 - Automated software will collect data during the rest of the day and overnight.

 - For each project a dedicated operator is appointed who will communicate closely with the customer.

 - The operator will be present during office hours.
-The customer can choose to be present at NeCEN during data collection or to send his in-house vitrified samples to NeCEN.
+The customer can choose to be present at NeCEN during data collection or to send vitrified samples to NeCEN.

-- At the end of the data collection project the customer will receive instructions about how to download the data from dedicated servers.
+- At the end of the data collection project the customer will receive instructions on how to download the data from dedicated servers.